 An easy and delicious recipe for Pumpkin Pie Cheesecake Bars!
-Made with a whole can of pumpkin!!!
-The best part is this recipe is freezer friendly.
+Made with a whole can of pumpkin, they’re loaded with real pumpkin flavor!
+The best part is these perfect pumpkin cheesecake bars are freezer friendly.

 It’s October, and you know what that means right?
 It’s time for us to bake pumpkin EVERYTHING!

-Starting with these easy but oh-so-delicious pumpkin pie cheesecake bars.
+Starting with these easy but oh-so-delicious pumpkin spice cheesecake bars.

 Serious pumpkin fans will be thrilled to know these bars are packed with real pumpkin flavor because they’re made with an entire can of pumpkin puree.
 Because let’s be real, the only ingredient that can produce real pumpkin flavor is… PUMPKIN!
 Pumpkin spice is fine and all, but it’s no replacement for the real thing.
 I also love using the whole can when possible because it reduces waste.
 I always have the best intentions of using leftover puree for soup or a smoothie, only to find it in my fridge months later in a very sad state.
 So yeah… trying to create more “whole can” pumpkin recipes this season.

-A few more things I just love about these pumpkin pie cheesecake bars:
+A few more things I just love about these Best Ever Pumpkin Cheesecake Bars:

 - No springform pan required!
 I know many of you don’t own one and don’t feel like buying new things for just one recipe, so with that in mind I created this recipe using a 9×13-inch baking pan.

 - I also know a lot of you LOATHE the water bath process, so this recipe doesn’t require one!
 You just pop the pan in the oven and bake.
 Easy as that 😉

 - And finally, you can freeze these pumpkin pie cheesecake bars for up to 2 months!
 Freeze the whole tray or slice them and freeze just a few squares.